-Let’s be honest most small apartment decorating advice comes from people who’ve never wrestled with a 400-square-foot studio.
-They’ll tell you to “maximize your space” and then show you a photo of a 1,200-square-foot loft.
-Super helpful, right?
+Most small apartment decorating advice is written by people who’ve clearly never lived in a 400-square-foot studio.
+They say “maximize your space” and then show you a loft the size of a small airport.
+Super helpful, thanks.

-I went a different route.
-I pulled together ten real photos from real people living in genuinely small apartments.
-Some of these spaces are Instagram-polished.
-Others are still very much a work in progress.
-But every single one has at least one idea worth stealing.
+So I did something different.
+I dug up ten real photos from real people living in genuinely small apartments.
+Some of these spaces are polished enough for a magazine cover.
+Others are gloriously mid-renovation.
+But every single one has at least one idea worth borrowing.

-Here’s what stood out and how you can actually use it.
+Here’s what actually stood out, and how you can make it work in your own place.

 Warm Layered Lighting That Makes a Studio Feel Like a Real Home

-This photo from u/thisisjulie03 nails something most studio dwellers completely overlook: lighting strategy matters ten times more when your bedroom, living room, and office share the same walls.
+The space from u/thisisjulie03 nails something most studio dwellers completely miss: lighting strategy matters ten times more when your bedroom, living room, and office all share the same four walls.

 Not a single overhead fluorescent in sight.
-That choice alone takes the room from “sad box” to “place I’d actually invite someone over to.”
+That one decision alone takes the room from “sad college dorm” to “place I’d actually invite someone over to.”

-The Cheap Trick That Ties It All Together
+The Cheap Trick That Ties the Whole Room Together

-A bold floral textile hangs on the wall not framed, just mounted and it adds color and texture without eating a single inch of floor space.
-The red sofa, patchwork quilt, small plant collection, and jute rug all pitch in to create warmth and visually separate the sleeping area from the living area.
+A bold floral textile hangs on the wall, not framed, just mounted, and it delivers color and texture without eating a single inch of floor space.
+The red sofa, patchwork quilt, small plant collection, and jute rug all work together to create warmth and visually separate the sleeping area from the living zone.

 The Work-From-Home Studio That Uses Every Wall Without Feeling Like a Hallway